MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

     - Type of share it will be
     - Location/path the folder shared will be
     - The name of the share users will connect to
-    - Additional settings such as Access-based enumeration, caching, encryption, etc
+    - Additional settings such as Access-based enumeration, caching, encryption, etc.
     - File level permissions if they will be other than the defaults

-15. On the **Confirmation** page, verify what you have configured and select **Create** to create the file server share.
+15. On the **Confirmation** page, verify what you have configured, and select **Create** to create the file server share.

 16. On the **Results** page, select Close if it created the share.
 If it could not create the share, it will give you the errors incurred.